kradhakrishnan/actor/README.md

 # event-system

 A generalized framework for building event driven asynchronous systems designed to take advantage of modern multi-core processor architecture.
 It heavily favors "Stagged Event Driven Architecture" (SEDA) event driver model.
-It can also be used as a "Reactor" event driver model.
-The project is designed to provide a generalized event system framework to build more sophiticated IO intensive applications like file systems, database etc -- written for modern hardware that leverages SSDs and high thoughput network devices.
+The system is ideal for building IO intensive, latency sensitive applications like database, filesystem etc that leverage high throughput devices like SSDs and support high end communication hardware like 10+ Gbps.